 With the retirement of Judge Alfred T. Williams in 1991, he became President Judge of the Court of Common Pleas of Northampton County, a position he held for 17 years until his appointment to the Pennsylvania Superior Court.
 During his tenure as President Judge, the Court expanded to nine judges.
 A modern addition to the courthouse was constructed including seven new court rooms, a new juvenile court facility was added, and a new Domestic Relations Court building was built.

 In 2008 Governor Rendell appointed him to the Superior Court of Pennsylvania.
 He was unanimously confirmed by the Senate of Pennsylvania and served on the Superior Court until his retirement in 2012.
 A number of his opinions appear in the Atlantic Reporter.
-In 2012 he became Of Counsel to the Firm of Florio, Perrucci, Steinhardt & Cappelli, LLC.
-He also serves as a Mediator – Arbitrator.
+In 2012, he became Of Counsel to the Firm of Florio, Perrucci, Steinhardt Cappelli Tipton & Taylor, LLC.

 Judge Freedberg received an Honorary Doctor of Laws degree from Lafayette College, the Liberty Bell Award from the Lehigh County Bar Association, the Holmes Good Citizen Award from the Easton Area Youth Center, and the Good Scout Award of the Minsi Trail Council, Boy Scouts of America.